PelionIoT/pelion-ready-example/README.md

     mbed config -G CLOUD_SDK_API_KEY <your-api-key>
     ```

-2. Initialize the device management feature
+2. Initialize the device management feature:

     ```
     mbed dm init -d "company.com" --model-name "product-model" -q --force
     ```

-3. Compile the application, include the firware update credentials generated before, merge with the bootloader and program the device
+3. Compile the application, include the firware update credentials generated before, merge with the bootloader and program the device:

     ```
     mbed compile -t <target> -m <toolchain> -c -f
     ```

-4. Open a serial terminal, verify the application boots and is able to register to the Pelion Device Management service.
+4. Open a serial terminal, verify the application boots and is able to register to the Device Management service.
 Write down the `<endpoint ID>`, as it's required to identify the device to perform a firmware update.

-5. Update the firmware of the device through Mbed CLI
+5. Update the firmware of the device through Mbed CLI:

     ```
     mbed dm update device -D <device ID>